AmandaDaria91/horiseon-code-refactor/README.md

 ## Description

-A more accessible refactor of existing code for a webpage
+A more accessible refactor of existing code for a webpage.
+The code has been restructured using semenatic elements.
+It has been reorganized using selectors to eliminate redundancy.
+There has been alt text added to ensure accessibility can be achieved for those useing assisted learning devices.
+The code was also cleaned up to ensure it's efficiency.

 - My motivation for this project was to build a webpage that was more accessible to ensure it could be accessed using assisted learning devices so those with disabilities can also enjoy the webpage.
 - I built this project because I believe that everyone should be able to access this webpage.